U.S. troops take on invisible enemy in Liberia Ebola mission

-ROBERTS INTERNATIONAL AIRPORT, Liberia, Oct 10 (Reuters) - M arine pilot Captain Chris Legere has dropped troops into combat in Afghanistan and flown into Libya to evacuate U.S. embassy staff, but now he faces an enemy both silent and invisible: Ebola.
+ROBERTS INTERNATIONAL AIRPORT Liberia (Reuters) - Marine pilot Captain Chris Legere has dropped troops into combat in Afghanistan and flown into Libya to evacuate U.S. embassy staff, but now he faces an enemy both silent and invisible: Ebola.

 The disease, which has no proven cure, has killed nearly 3,900 people in West Africa, more than half of them in Liberia, a nation founded by freed American slaves.
 It has also reached the United States and Spain.